gabsoftware/GLoader/README.md

 Load the resource identified by id
 Parameters:
     <i>id</i> (string)               : The id of the resource to load
 Returns (Promise)             : A promise that will be fulfilled when the resource has been
                                 loaded

 <b>loadResources</b>( step )
 Load an array of id of resources that should be loaded in parallel (a step)
 Parameters:
     <i>step</i> (Array)              : An array of the id of the resources to load in parallel
-Returns (Promise)                    : A promise that will be fulfilled when all the resources of
+Returns (Promise)             : A promise that will be fulfilled when all the resources of the step
-                                the step have been loaded
+                                have been loaded

 <b>sequence</b>( tasks, fn )
 Helper function to run sequencially several async tasks
 Parameters:
     <i>tasks</i> (Array)             : An array of steps, a step being an array of id of resources to load
     <i>fn</i>    (function)          : The function to run for each step
-Returns (Promise)                    : A promise that will be fulfilled when all the resources of
+Returns (Promise)             : A promise that will be fulfilled when all the resources of each
-                                each steps have be loaded
+                                steps have be loaded

 <b>load</b>()
 Load all the resources, step by step
 Parameters                            : (none)
-Returns (Promise)                     : A promise fulfilled after all the resources of each steps
+Returns (Promise)             : A promise fulfilled after all the resources of each steps have been
-                                have be loaded
+                                loaded
 </pre>